alajmo/huel/README.md

 ## Motivation

-When you rely on micro service architecture or simply deploy multiple similar web projects you find yourself replicating a lot of mundane work and that's where Huel comes in.
+When you rely on microservice architecture or merely deploy multiple similar web projects, you find yourself replicating a lot of mundane work, and that's where Huel comes in.
 It allows you to hide all the configuration files and scripts behind a few commands defined in your `package.json` file.
-There's also a `huel init` command which bootstraps your project with various build and development scrips and also adds commitlint, a git hook which lints your commits.
+There's also a `huel init` command which bootstraps your project with various build and development scripts and also adds commitlint, a git hook which lints your commits.

 ## Requirements